pgromano/pinky/README.md

 p.Gaussian(minima=minima, sigma=sigma, theta=theta)
 ```

-Using pinky this distribution can easily be sampled a set number of times.
+Using pinky this distribution can easily be discretely sampled a set number of times.
 Below we'll sample 1000 points and interpolate with a 10 fold resolution factor.

 ```
 sampled_points = p.sample(1000, r=10)